The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Regular monitoring offers benefits like:

-- Easier detection of arrhythmias or sudden changes in heart function.
+- Easier detection of sudden changes in heart rate or possible rhythm irregularities.

 - A better understanding of how lifestyle changes impact both blood pressure and heart rate simultaneously.